-In accordance with 34 CFR 75.105(b)(2)(v), these competitive preference priorities are from allowable activities specified in sections 662 and 681 of the IDEA (20 U.S.C.
-1462 and 1481).
+In accordance with 34 CFR 75.105(b)(2)(v), Competitive Preference Priority 1 is from allowable activities specified in the statute (see sections 662 and 681 of the IDEA (20 U.S.C.
+1462 and 1481)).
+Competitive Preference Priority 2 is from the Department's Administrative Priorities for Discretionary Grant Programs published in the Federal Register on March 9, 2020 (85 FR 13640) (Administrative Priorities).

-Under 34 CFR 75.105(c)(2)(i), we award up to an additional 5 points to an application, depending on how well the application meets Competitive Preference Priority 1, and an additional 5 points to an application that meets Competitive Preference Priority 2.
+Under 34 CFR 75.105(c)(2)(i), we award up to an additional 5 points to an application, depending on how well the application meets Competitive Preference Priority 1, and an additional 7 points to an application that meets Competitive Preference Priority 2.
 Applicants should indicate in the abstract which, if any, competitive preference priorities are addressed.

 These priorities are: